venicegeo/coordinate-conversion/README.md

 ## Live Demo
 1. Start the grails application by running `grails run-app`.
 2. Go to `http://localhost:8080/coord-convert/home`.
-3. The service automatically evaluates the location input while typing.
+3. The service will automatically evaluate the location input while typing.

 ## Standalone Service
 1. `grails compile`